 Â

-How to clear your gutters
+How to clean gutters at home

-Move your ladder along the length of the gutter as you work, and as you clear each section use your garden hose to rinse away any remaining dirt.
+Move your ladder along the length of the gutter as you work and as you clear each section use your garden hose to rinse away any remaining dirt.
 You can use this to check the pipe is draining easily, and that there isn’t any obstruction that you’ve missed.Â

-Trying to find the blockage in your drain pipe?
+- Trying to find the blockage in your drain pipe?
 Tap the side of the pipe with a screwdriver handle, you’ll hear a hollow knock if the pipe is clear and a dull thud if you hit against the blockage.